Stu142/FreeCAD-Gridfinity-Workbench/CONTRIBUTING.md

+# Contributing

+To contribute, fork this repository and create a Pull Request.

+## Code style

+Keep in mind, that the repository enforces some coding standards/rules

+- Formatting: ruff formatting is used in this repository.
+Configure ruff as auto formatter in you IDE or run `ruff format`.
+- Linting: ruff is used as a linter (`ruff check`).

-# Developing
+## Developing

-This document describes some howtos and tips for developing this (and other) freecad workbench
+Some howtos and tips for developing this (and others) freecad workbench

-## Autocomplete/Intelisense
+### Autocomplete/Intelisense

 FreeCAD exports its python API in its own directories as c/c++ libraries, there is no python package manager which deploys FreeCAD.
 This makes it diffecult for external IDEs to find the correct libraries and benefit from modern autocompletion.
 It could be added to the `PYTHON_PATH` variable which is far from ideal.
 Luckely there is a python package available which provides FreeCAD python API stubs.
 This packages does nothing except providing the possible classes, datatypes and function calls.
 To make use of this in VsCode.
 Execute the following steps: